Reoptimize-Systems/rnfoundry/wave/doc/sphinx/nemoh.rst

 =============

-For information and instructions on obtaining and installing Nemoh, see _install-nemoh.
-Note also the section _nemoh-interface-exec-loc below.
+For information and instructions on obtaining and installing Nemoh, see :ref:`install-nemoh`.
+Note also the section :ref:`nemoh-interface-exec-loc` below.